Towards Federated Learning on Time-Evolving Heterogeneous Data: Theoretical results

 \section{Theoretical results}

 In this section, we analyze the theoretical performance of Algorithm \ref{CFL Algorithm Framework} under Assumption \ref{Smoothness and convexity assumption}--\ref{Bounded information loss assumption}.
-We prove that CFL methods converges faster than \fedavg, despite that the term (refer to $\varphi_t$ in Theorem \ref{One round progress of CFL}) induced by information loss concurrently trades off the optimization.
+We prove that CFL methods converges faster than \fedavg, despite that the term (refer to $\varphi$ in Theorem \ref{Convergence rate of CFL}, which is a bias term that can not eliminate by reducing learning rate) induced by information loss concurrently trades off the optimization.
 Additionally, our results include the \fedavg rate (and match the prior work) and a novel convergence rate for SGD on CL.
 In Table \ref{Convergence rates of different algorithms}, we summarize the convergence rate of different algorithms\footnote{ To match the notations of prior works that include all clients in all training rounds, we use the abbreviation $N$ to denote the number of selected clients in each round in this section. }.
-The proof details refer to Appendix \ref{sec:Proof of Theorem Convergence rate of CFL-R} and Appendix \ref{sec:Non-convex}. \looseness=-1
+The proof details refer to Appendix \ref{sec:Proof of Theorem Convergence rate of CFL-R} and Appendix \ref{sec:Non-convex}.

-\subsection{Convergence rate of CFL methods}
+\subsection{Convergence Rate of CFL Methods}